gaMingLT/2526-vub-s1-typst-env/60_SQA/assignments/assignment-2/main.typ

 #colbreak()
 = Intro

+This report will discuss an implementation for the assignment "Assignment 2: Concolic Testing" for the course: Software Quality Analysis.
 Complete code snippets can be found in the Appendix section @appendix of the respective section.

 #set page(columns: 1)
 // #colbreak()
 = Discussion Point 1

+This section will discuss the results of the first discussion point.

 == Manual Execution